gvwilson/thirdbit/_drafts/2019-03-31-what-i-didnt-tweet.md

     not out of conviction.

 -   [The greatest trick the devil ever pulled was convincing so many people that he needs an advocate.](https://twitter.com/Shakestweetz/status/1107740466123079681)

+-   Half of the children in my daughter's grade 6 class believe that vaccines cause autism.